 Parking is resolved mainly by the multi-storey car park located within the same building area, partially in the immediate vicinity of the building.
 There is direct access to the building from the car park.

-OFFICE SPACE IN THE LUTHER RESIDENTIAL QUARTER
+OFFICE SPACES IN THE LUTHERI RESIDENTIAL BUILDING COMPLEX